xeolabs/xeoEngine-experiment/README.md

 });

 /* Call a method on the camera actor to set the eye position.
- * This will cause the actor to publish to its "eye" topic,
+ * This will cause the actor to publish a message to its "eye" topic,
- * which will get handled by the subscription we made above.
+ * which we'll handle with the subscription we made above.
  */
 engine.call("myScene/myCamera/setEye", {
     x: -30,